dunglas/DunglasActionBundle/README.md

 }
 ```

+Alternatively, you can create typical controller class with several `*Action` methods in the `Controller` directory of your
+bundle, it will be autowired the same way.

 **There is no step 2!
 You're already done.**

-All classes inside of the `Action/` directory of your project bundles are automatically registered as services.
+All classes inside `Action/` and `Controller/` directories of your project bundles are automatically registered as services.
 By convention, those services follow this pattern: `controller.The\Fully\Qualified\Class\Name`.

 For instance, the class in the example is automatically registered with the name `controller.AppBundle\Action\MyAction`.

-The ``Command``s located in the `Command` directory of your bundles are registered as services as `command.The\Fully\Qualified\Class\Name`.
+`Command`'s located in the `Command` directory of your bundles are also registered as services.
+Services name looks like
+`command.The\Fully\Qualified\Class\Name`.

 Thanks to the [autowiring feature](http://symfony.com/blog/new-in-symfony-2-8-service-auto-wiring) of the Dependency Injection
-Component, you can just typehint dependencies you need in the constructor, they will be automatically injected.
+Component, you can just typehint dependencies you need in the constructor, they will be automatically initialized and injected.

 Service definition can easily be customized by explicitly defining a service named according to the same convention: